Hugh McLeod (Canadian minister): Ministry in Canada

 In 1854, McLeod acquired a Doctorate of Divinity from the University of Indiana.

-McLeod served as the only pastor in Cape Breton until 1864, when another minister arrive.
+McLeod served as the only pastor in Cape Breton until 1864, when another minister arrived.
 He retired from the ministry in 1885.

 McLeod was elected 20 times as Moderator of the Presbytery, four times Moderator of the Synod, and once Moderator of the General Assembly.
 He delivered 6,000 sermons, baptized over 2,000 people, received 1200 people into full communion, and performed 800 marriages."

 It is also written that McLeod's interests extended far beyond just his pastoral charges and that he was deeply concerned with all aspect of his community's welfare especially "education and moral reform."
 Civil and political matters occupied his regular attention and it is written he had a "reputation of profound scholarship."

-McLeod died on January 23, 1894, at age 91.
+McLeod died on January 23, 1894, aged 91.
 He had eleven children, "six of whom" occupied "various positions of trust in the country" including two members of parliament (Hugh and William Mackenzie).